varunjoshi0404/EKS-Training/Lecture 10/README.md

 * **AWS ALB Ingress Controller** for scalable external access
 * **Horizontal & Vertical Pod Autoscalers** for dynamic scaling
 * **Cluster Autoscaler** for optimizing infrastructure cost and efficiency

-Stay tuned—this journey from basic to production-ready Kubernetes is just getting started.

 ---